Arathi-1999/Crisis-Impact-analysis-/README.md

 ## Primary Analysis Findings:
 **1. Monthly Orders Decline**

 During the crisis period (Jun–Sep 2025), total orders declined by 69%, dropping from 114K (pre-crisis) to 35K( crisis).

 The sharpest fall occurred between May → June 2025.

 **2. City Impact**

-The top 5 cities most effected by the crisis were ,,,,.
-Each of these major cities recorded a decline of nearly  70 lpct in total orders compared to the pre-crusis period.
+The top 5 cities most effected by the crisis were Chennai , Kolkata, Banglore, Hyderabad and Ahmedabad.
+Each of these major cities recorded a decline of nearly  70% in total orders compared to the pre-crisis period.

 **3. Restaurant Performances**

 High volume restaurant such as Royal curry Mahal, and other experienced 80-95% decline in orders during crisis.
 Even high-volume restaurants lost 80–94% of pre-crisis orders.